hannaliebl/hannaliebl.com/content/work/emoji-bands.md

 This project is a simple visual riddle brought to life: what band, singer, or rapper does a certain group of emoji represent?
 A coworker came up with the idea on Slack since they have emoji integrations, and I thought I would continue the game and make a site about it.

 This was a weekend project, using just plain old JavaScript and CSS for a change.
-I learned unicode emoji support in the browser is pretty robust, though I didn't test older browsers.
+I learned unicode emoji support in the browser is pretty robust except for on Windows, so I made an image fallback site as well using [Emojione's](http://emojione.com/) images.